wdrol/wdrol.github.io/other/wiki/front-end-101/front-end-101.md

 **Bootstrap Utility Classes**

-Some developers, including front-end developers, forget that Bootstrap is much more than a responsive grid system.
-As such, they tend to overuse the grid, often in situations where a grid is not even necessary.
+Bootstrap is more than a responsive grid system.
+Developers tend to overuse the Bootstrap grid, often in situations where a grid is not even necessary.
 There is a large number of responsive utility classes to easily handle tedious CSS tasks (without using the grid and without adding custom CSS or media queries to your code).

 Example: